QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     x_iv = [0.0, 0.0]
     results = optimize(f, x_iv, SimulatedAnnealing()) # or ParticleSwarm() or NelderMead()

-However, you will note that this did not converge, as stochastic methods typically require many more iterations as a tradeoff for their global-convergence properties
+However, you will note that this did not converge, as stochastic methods typically require many more iterations as a tradeoff for their global-convergence properties.

-See the `maximum likelihood <http://julianlsolvers.github.io/Optim.jl/stable/examples/generated/maxlikenlm/>`_ example and the accompanying `Jupyter notebook <https://nbviewer.jupyter.org/github/JuliaNLSolvers/Optim.jl/blob/gh-pages/v0.15.3/examples/generated/maxlikenlm.ipynb>`_
+See the `maximum likelihood <http://julianlsolvers.github.io/Optim.jl/stable/examples/generated/maxlikenlm/>`_ example and the accompanying `Jupyter notebook <https://nbviewer.jupyter.org/github/JuliaNLSolvers/Optim.jl/blob/gh-pages/v0.15.3/examples/generated/maxlikenlm.ipynb>`_.

 JuMP.jl
 --------

-The `JuMP.jl <https://github.com/JuliaOpt/JuMP.jl>`_ package is an ambitious implementation of a modelling language for optimization problems in Julia
+The `JuMP.jl <https://github.com/JuliaOpt/JuMP.jl>`_ package is an ambitious implementation of a modelling language for optimization problems in Julia.

-In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commerical and open source solvers
+In that sense, it is more like an AMPL (or Pyomo) built on top of the Julia language with macros, and able to use a variety of different commerical and open source solvers.

-If you have a linear, quadratic, conic, mixed-integer linear, etc. problem then this will likely be the ideal "meta-package" for calling various solvers
+If you have a linear, quadratic, conic, mixed-integer linear, etc. problem then this will likely be the ideal "meta-package" for calling various solvers.

-For nonlinear problems, the modelling language may make things difficult for complicated functions (as it is not designed to be used as a general-purpose nonlinear optimizer)
+For nonlinear problems, the modelling language may make things difficult for complicated functions (as it is not designed to be used as a general-purpose nonlinear optimizer).

-See the `quick start guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options
+See the `quick start guide <http://www.juliaopt.org/JuMP.jl/0.18/quickstart.html>`_ for more details on all of the options.

-The following is an example of calling a linear objective with a nonlinear constraint (provided by an external function)
+The following is an example of calling a linear objective with a nonlinear constraint (provided by an external function).

 Here ``Ipopt`` stands for ``Interior Point OPTimizer``, a `nonlinear solver <https://github.com/JuliaOpt/Ipopt.jl>`_ in Julia